Another Word For EVENT

 Noun : (countable, often with of, typically of adverse results) The source of, or reason for, an event or action; that which produces or effects a result.

-Noun : (uncountable, especially with for and a bare noun) Sufficient reason for a state, as of emotion.
+Noun : (uncountable, especially with for and a bare noun) Sufficient reason.

 Noun : (countable) A goal, aim or principle, especially one which transcends purely selfish ends.